The Power of PRPOctober 1, 2019

 The Basics of PRP

 PRP comes from the blood.
 In fact, the last word in this abbreviation – plasma – refers to your whole blood, the stuff that comes out of your skin when you cut yourself.
-Plasma is a mixture of platelets, white blood cells, and red blood cells.
-The platelet part of them is what clots.
+Plasma is mostly water, distinct from the rest of the components of blood, including platelets, white blood cells, and red blood cells.
+The platelet part of blood is what clots.
 Without these platelets, you would continue to bleed, which is obviously a bad thing.

 PRP for Cosmetic Uses